SukrutDeshmukh/Investment_advisor/README.md

 Steps involved in building project.
 Step 1 - Understanding the data which is present Gsheets.
 Step 2 - performing data cleaning using Gsheets tools.
-Step 3 - Linking Gsheet with python code with the help of Google cloud Api Step 4 - Using Gspread library for extracting details from sheets,cells and for uploading changes on sheets again after performing operations
+Step 3 - Linking Gsheet with python code with the help of Google cloud Api.
+Step 4 - Using Gspread library for extracting details from sheets,cells and for uploading changes on sheets again after performing operations.
 Step 5 - Getting both the data sheets in python with the help gspread for performing further opeartions using pandas library.
 Step 6 - Creating four profiles for user and applying below conditions on the BSE500 data.